-- Both the classes are linearly separable, which means our model did a good job in keeping the essence of data.
+- Both classes are linearly separable, which means our model did a good job of keeping the essence of the data.

 Do let me know if there’s any query regarding Dimensionality Reduction using Autoencoders by contacting me on email or LinkedIn.